Interest Only Remortgages

 - Investment bonds

-Each application will be judged on a case by case basis and will be down to other factors.
+Each interest only remortgage application will be judged on a case by case basis and will be down to other factors.
 Depending on what your repayment vehicle is, this will ultimately influence the length of the mortgage term each lender would be prepared to offer you.

-Your mortgage expert will be able to give you the most up to date advice for your circumstances.
+Your interest only remortgage expert will be able to give you the most up to date advice for your circumstances.

 Can I get an interest only mortgage anywhere in the UK?